Home > Business > CSR > The eco-designer, a green profession serving business performance

 In larger organisations, eco-designers may specialise in specific areas such as waste management, energy efficiency or life cycle analysis.
 They often work in collaboration with other departments: R&D, production and marketing.
 This collaboration has the virtue of facilitating the integration of sustainable practices on a wider scale.
 Another advantage is that they have access to significant resources.
 They can therefore contribute to large-scale projects.
 They also benefit from training and professional development opportunities.

-Another option is to join a consultancy or engineering firm, where they can work on a variety of projects for a wide range of clients and industries, and develop their specialist expertise.
+Another option is to join a consultancy or engineering firm, where you can work on a variety of projects for a wide range of clients and industries, and develop your own specialised expertise.
 Ecodesigners can also work as independent consultants.

 In the public sector, eco-designers can work on implementing environmental policies, managing local resources and promoting sustainable practices.